 Our grapes are grown in the traditional head-pruned, dry farmed method to bring you bold, complex wines that give you the full essence of each varietal.
-To order wines that are currently available, please use our Order Form.
+To order wines that are currently available, please use our webstore.
 Join us for Events and wine tasting at our vineyard, Condor’s Hope Ranch in northern Santa Barbara County.

 A robust red wine with fruit forward fullness.
 Grown with dry-farming methods on our certified organic, dry-farmed vineyard in Santa Barbara County and kept in American Oak barrels for 12-20 months.